UMDOER/PSYC341OER/_pages/attention-consciousness/unconsciousness.md

 * Zajonc, R. B. (1968).
 Attitudinal effects of mere exposure.
 Journal of Personality and Social Psychology, 9, 1–27.
 * van Gaal, S., Lamme, V. A. F., Fahrenfort, J. J., & Ridderinkhof, K. R. (2011).
 Dissociable brain mechanisms underlying the conscious and unconscious control of behavior.
 Journal of Cognitive Neuroscience 23(1), 91–105.

-Dijksterhuis, A. (2020).
+Adapted from Dijksterhuis, A. (2020).
 The unconscious.
 In R. Biswas-Diener & E. Diener (Eds), Noba textbook series: Psychology.
 Champaign, IL: DEF publishers.
 Retrieved from http://noba.to/46hrvmab